ethannicholas/Frost/docs/overview.md

     def add := Int.+

 produces an error.
-You need to give Panda a hint as to which `Int.+` function you want by declaring its type.
+You need to give Frost a hint as to which `Int.+` function you want by declaring its type.
 Function types are written `(parameters)=>(return)`, so a function which takes two `Int`s and returns an `Int` has type: